emmawalshdev/living-landscapes/README.md

     * In each creation listed on the 'Portfolio' page, all horticultural aspects of the projects are described.

 * As a prospective client who is not knowledgeable in garden design, I would like to see what options are available to me so that I can decide if this company is right for me.
-    * All services provided by the company are listed in the 'About Us' web page.
+    * All services provided by the company are listed in the 'About' web page.
     * All services provided and company description are included on the footer of each page.
     * The company's past creations are viewable in the 'Portfolio' page.
 This gives an in-depth overview of the standard of work which can be expected.
     * Testimonials are viewable on the 'Home' page, which give positive feedback on the company, showcasing how approachable the company is.